CrossRef/event-data-user-guide/event-data-manual.md

 - not all landing pages can be followed
 - not possible to reverse all URLs
 - some publishers prevent it
-- show data for proportion of tweets collected
+- show data for proportion of Tweets collected
 - domains from sample of DOIs per publisher

 ## Auditability